Mattheus85/BarkPark/project_documents/design_document.md

         * If there are no parks that meet the specified rating criteria, will throw a `ParksNotFoundException`

 ## 6.3 *GetParkActivity*
+* Accepts `GET` requests to `/parks/:parkId`
+* Accepts a park ID and returns the corresponding ParkModel
+  * If the given park ID is not found, will throw a `ParkNotFoundException`

 ## 6.4 *GetLocationsActivity*